Equations of genus $4$ curves from their theta constants

 As a sanity check for this heuristic example, we compute the places of bad reduction of $C$.
 Using the methods from \cite{ThomasInvariants}, we compute the invariants of $C$ and in particular the discriminant.
 The result is $2^9\cdot 113^{30}\cdot 389^4$ and therefore candidates for the primes of bad reduction are $2, 113$, and $389$.
 However, modulo 113 the given equations reduce to a smooth genus $4$ curve, although the canonical quadric degenerates to a cone.
 Thus the primes of bad reduction are $2$ and $389$ as one would expect, since the level of $f$ is $778= 2\cdot 389$.
 As a further sanity check, we have computed and compared the local $L$-factors of $f$ and $C$ for primes up to 1000 and verified that they match.
 A priori the Jacobian of $C$ could have been a quadratic twist of the abelian variety corresponding to $f$, but our computations also showed this is not the case.
-We thank Noam Elkies for suggesting this example, as well as Edgar Costa for his help in computing polarizations. \end{example}